nidzo732/NetWork/_sources/Tutorial.txt

 Giving it something to execute
 ------------------------------

-To give the workgroup a task to execute, use it's submit method, it takes 3 arguments, the last two are optional:
+To give the workgroup a task to execute, use it's :py:meth:`submit <NetWork.workgroup.Workgroup.submit>` method, it takes 3 arguments, the last two are optional:

 ::